 I cried thankful tears and I folded up my new treasure and placed it beside my bed.
 Story Jane then came into my room, like she often does in the middle of the night, and she curled up beside me.
 I cannot remember the last time Story slept near me in the day.
 I asked her how she knew I needed her snuggles?
 She said, I just knowed, Mommy.
 And then she curled up and fell asleep.
 I was left to wonder over her and cry, simply cry until I fell asleep.

 We slept a needful, restoring sleep.
 We woke to plans of friends and celebrations.
 I woke knowing I’m surrounded by a cloud of keepers, the Great Keeper, and I moved into living and loving with a new confidence.
 Those carefully penned words gave me courage to keep moving, keep living, and stop worrying about the forgetting.

-Thank you Blythe- I love you.
-It was a great, good day the day you entered my life all wrapped up with your new baby- the boy Von that would steal my heart.
-Life is at it’s best with you in it.
+Thank you, Blythe.
+I love you.
+It was a great, good day the day you entered my life all wrapped up with your new baby—the boy Von who would steal my heart.
+Life is at its best with you in it.
 Thank you for being such an intentional keeper of the best of each moment.

 I’m surprised I simply kissed him when what I really wanted to do was take a giant bite of the wonder of this young man.
 I have special treasures I keep of him.
 Life is meant to be lived together.
 Thank you for reminding me to keep going, my dear.